-The rules are in place at the Merry Ploughboy in Dublin.
+The rules are in place at the Merry Ploughboy.
 While some may be slightly tongue-in-cheek, there is little doubt that if everybody adheres to them, then a good night will be had by all.

 They deal with general etiquette that is expected in the bar and covers subjects such as drinking habits, what should and should not be discussed and the differing ways men and women should use the facilities.